SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 ## About the demo templates

 There are two cloud formation templates for the attack scenario:
-1. CFT-Trailblazer-Demo-**Start**-Unusual-DB-Activity.yaml - Initialization phase cloud formation template which creates basic frofiling of anomaly engine on the suspected/inspected role.
+1. CFT-Trailblazer-Demo-**Start**-Unusual-DB-Activity.yaml - Initialization phase cloud formation template which creates basic profiling of anomaly engine on the suspected/inspected role.
-The init phase should run at least for 24 hours before going into step 2
+Initialization phase should run at least for 24 hours before going into step 2

 2. CFT-Trailblazer-Demo-**Attack**-Unusual-DB-Activity.yaml - Attack demo cloud formation template which creates the actual attack using the role from step 1